Consecutive Piatetski-Shapiro primes based on the Hardy-Littlewood conjecture: Introduction

 The admissible range for $c$ of the above formula has been extended many times and is currently known to hold for all $c\in(1,\frac{2817}{2426})$ thanks to Rivat and Sargos~\cite{RiSa}.
 Rivat and Wu~\cite{RiWu} also showed that there are infinitely many Piatetski-Shapiro primes for $c \in (1, \frac{243}{205})$.
 We refer the readers to see \cite{Guo} for more details of the improvements of $c$.
 The asymptotic relation is expected to hold for all values of $c \in (1,2)$.
 The estimation of Piatetski-Shapiro primes is an approximation of the well-known conjecture that there exist infinitely many primes of the form $n^2+1$.

 For a better understanding of the distribution of primes, it is natural to study consecutive primes, for example the twin prime conjecture.
 In this article, to understand the distribution of Piatetski-Shapiro primes, we are interested in the counting function of consecutive primes in Piatetski-Shapiro sequences.
-Fix real numbers $c_1,c_2 \in (1, 2)$.
-For every prime $p$, let $p^\sharp$ denote the next larger prime.
-We define the counting function
+Let $p_n$ be the sequence of primes in ascending order.
+Let $\mathbf{c} \defeq (c_1, c_2, \cdots, c_r )$ with real numbers $c_i \in (1,2)$ for all integers $1 \le i \le r$.
+We define that